JustToThePoint English Website Version

 Let z be a boundary point of S (i.e., z ∈ ∂S).
 We want to show that z must also be in S.

 Suppose, for the sake of contradiction, that z is not in S (i.e., z ∈ ℂ - S).
-Since ℂ - S is open, there must exist an open disk Dz centered at z such that Dz is entirely contained within ℂ - S (i.e., Dz ⊆ ℂ - S).
+By assumption, ℂ - S is open, there must exist an open disk Dz centered at z such that Dz is entirely contained within ℂ - S (i.e., Dz ⊆ ℂ - S).

 If Dz is entirely within ℂ - S, then Dz contains no points of S. But this contradicts the definition of a boundary point.
 A boundary point of S must have the property that every neighborhood around it contains points both in S and in ℂ - S.